randomm/whoami/README.md

 I'm a guy who Santa brought a computer in 1983.
 I tried my hand at human sciences at university (University of London, Politics and Development Studies), but ended up working in internet, design and IT related roles past 18 years.

 I have a varied background.
 I have worked at consultancies, directly at "client", at quite a few startups and even at two universities' research organisations.
-I'm a design oriented technologist who tries to put his skills to use to helping people.
+I'm a design oriented technologist who tries to put his skills to use to helping people and organisations move their needle.

 I have always been doing pretty much the same thing: